 Graphing calculators are designed to present graphs that have been plotted based on complicated equations like parabolas.
 These calculators are more sophisticated tools that help to process various equations and perform complex calculations.
-You will see the results as a graph on screen rather than calculated numbers.
+You will see the results as a graph on the screen rather than the calculated numbers.

 Unlike the basic calculator you might have used at school, the graphing calculator also deals with additional items like tangent, sine, and cosine.
 A graphing calculator is more commonly used for high-level maths like calculus, algebra, and trigonometry so they are not really made for lower-level, basic maths for which an ordinary calculator is more appropriate.